The Face Creams That Just Might Get You Carded Again, According to Derms

 3. It's never too early to start.
 Del Campo recommends people start using an anti-aging cream when collagen production starts to decrease, which is in the mid-to-late 20s: "It's not just about correction—it's about prevention."

 4. Don't layer with reckless abandon.
 "I see on social media and print everywhere that you should layer multiple products to get all the benefits, but what I want people to understand is that these active ingredients—retinoids, vitamin C, polyphenols, peptides, etc.—are all very unstable and must be formulated and stored in proper packaging," Gmyrek says.
 "If they are exposed to light or air, they will denature and become inactive.
 So if you layer them, they may also (likely) become inactive and ineffective!
 Also, they are tested as a single product on the skin.
-If you hope to achieve the results promised by the company, use them directed, as a single product."
+If you hope to achieve the results promised by the company, use them as directed, as a single product."
 Unless an anti-aging product comes as a multiple-step program, she recommends not combining products.
 Sunscreen and makeup aren't included in this, though.

 5. Sunscreen is important.
 Jackson says the best anti-aging cream is sunscreen.
 "Start early and reap the benefits," she recommends.
 "By the time you see the issue, you are in corrective mode rather than the preventative mode."

 6. Use products regularly.
 You need to keep at it in order to see the benefits.
-Gmyrek says, no matter the product, to see results you need to use it for 12 to 16 weeks, which is the amount of time it takes to build collagen.
+Gmyrek says, no matter the product, to see results, you need to use it for 12 to 16 weeks, which is the amount of time it takes to build collagen.
 You may see the hydrating and brightening effects sooner, though.

 7. Vary products if you need to.
 You might need to vary your products based on your needs and seasonal changes.
 But Del Campo says if you like a particular product and it works for you, stick to it.
 You don't want to fix something that's not broken.